 You can learn the basics if you need to start as if you don't know anything about the piano.
 You could also start a little further, depending on your past journey as a musician.

-Here, I'll point you in the direction of great piano-playing resources and sprinkle in some advice that I think is applicable to all types of musicians out there looking to better their craft.
+Here, I'll point you toward great piano-playing resources and sprinkle in some advice that I think applies to all types of musicians out there looking to better their craft.

 Finding a local piano teacher is optimal for those looking to learn how to play the piano as an adult or as a child.
 It's my top recommendation for getting effective results.